project-grasp/lean-workshops/commutativity_of_addition.rst

 Defition of addition
 ---------------------

 Let's define addition now.
 We will have to use an important "magic" ingredient of inductive types: recursors.
-These are automatically generated for any inductive type, and are part of the low-level machinery, which gives lean both of the capabilities discussed in the introduction.
+These are automatically generated for any inductive type, and are part of the low-level machinery, which gives Lean both of the capabilities discussed in the introduction.
 We can use `natural.rec_on x` to prove or define things about `x`, as long as we allow for the possiblity that `x` can be either of a `zero` kind or of a `succ` kind.
 This is one good way to start defining addition:

 .. code-block:: lean